browserExtension057/MalCryptoExt/README.md

 # Cryptocurrency-extensions
-This repository contains data for WWW2022 submission: Characterizing Cryptocurrency-themed Malicious Browser Extensions
+This repository contains data for SIGMETRICS submission: Characterizing Cryptocurrency-themed Malicious Browser Extensions

 ## Malicious extensions
-There are 124 malicious extensions in total located in the directory:
+There are 134 malicious extensions in total located in the directory:

 ```shell
 ./malicious_extensions